RazRes/RazRes/README.md

 It all started with full course of Java but I ended starting my first work project as an Angular frontend developer

 I've been working since then as a frontender, but recently I started working on my personal projects as a full stacker.
-I have learned NodeJs and used MogoDB.
+I have learned NodeJs and used MongoDB.
 I'm still working with ExpressJs, Mongoose, Angular, NgZorro.
 <br>
 <br>